 - Consolidate - If you have a couple of small

 super accounts, don't let them get eaten up by fees.
-Put them
+Combine them

 - Invest - Consider putting your super in a

-downs of market cycles.
-Find out more about super investment
+growth investment option.
+Find out more about super

 - Contribute - If you earn less than $49,488 per